Mapping a 50-spin-qubit network through correlated sensing: Discussion

 In conclusion, we developed correlated double-resonance sensing that can map the structure of large networks of coupled spins, with high spectral resolution.
 We applied these methods to reconstruct a 50-spin network in the vicinity of an NV center in diamond.
-The methods can be applied to a variety of electron-nuclear spin systems in different platforms \cite{awschalom_quantum_2018,debroux_quantum_2021,sipahigil_integrated_2016,bourassa_entanglement_2020,lukin_integrated_2020,durand_broad_2021,higginbottom_optical_2022,gao_nuclear_2022,ruskuc_nuclear_2022}.
+The methods can be applied to a variety of systems in different platforms, including electron-electron spin networks \cite{awschalom_quantum_2018,debroux_quantum_2021,sipahigil_integrated_2016,bourassa_entanglement_2020,lukin_integrated_2020,durand_broad_2021,higginbottom_optical_2022,gao_nuclear_2022,ruskuc_nuclear_2022,ungar_identification_2023}.
 Mapping larger spin systems might be in reach using machine-learning-enhanced protocols and sparse or adaptive sampling techniques, which can further reduce acquisition times \cite{martina_deep_2023, jung_deep_2021}.
-The precise characterisation of a 50-spin network provides new opportunities for quantum simulations of many-body physics \cite{randall_manybody_2021}, for optimizing quantum control gates in spin qubit registers \cite{bradley_tenqubit_2019, abobeih_faulttolerant_2022, xie_99_2023}, for testing theoretical predictions for defect spin systems \cite{nizovtsev_nonflipping_2018}, and for studying coherence of solid-state spins on the microscopic level, including quantitative tests of open quantum systems and approximation of the central spin model \cite{yang_quantum_2016}.
+Combined with control fields \cite{randall_manybody_2021, bradley_tenqubit_2019, abobeih_faulttolerant_2022}, the methods developed here provide a basis for universal quantum control and readout of the network, which has applications in quantum simulations of many-body physics \cite{randall_manybody_2021}.
+Furthermore, the precise characterisation of a 50-spin network provides new opportunities for optimizing quantum control gates in spin qubit registers \cite{bradley_tenqubit_2019, abobeih_faulttolerant_2022, xie_99_2023}, for testing theoretical predictions for defect spin systems \cite{nizovtsev_nonflipping_2018}, and for studying coherence of solid-state spins on the microscopic level, including quantitative tests of open quantum systems and approximation of the central spin model \cite{yang_quantum_2016}.
 Finally, these results might inspire high-resolution nano-MRI of quantum materials and biologically relevant samples outside the host crystal. \\

-\emph{Author's note: after finalisation of this manuscript, a related preprint appeared proposing the use of spin chains to sense electron-spin defects} \cite{ungar_identification_2023}.